MicrosoftDocs/learn/learn-pr/azure/troubleshoot-windows-containers/includes/6-troubleshooting-containers-monitor.md

 :::image type="content" source="../media/6-enable-diagnostic-settings.png" alt-text="Webpage of the Azure portal showing the Diagnostic settings pane.
 The link to + Add diagnostic setting is highlighted." lightbox="../media/6-enable-diagnostic-settings.png":::

-Highlighted below are the most important control plane components.
+Highlighted next are the most important control plane components.
 Make sure you select to push to the Log Analytics Workspace and select the desired one.

 :::image type="complex" border="false" source="../media/6-control-plane-diagnostic-settings.png" alt-text="Screenshot of the Azure portal showing the Diagnostic setting configuration pane." lightbox="../media/6-control-plane-diagnostic-settings.png":::
    Webpage of the Azure portal showing the Diagnostic setting configuration pane.
 The categories Kubernetes API Server, Kubernetes Controller Manager, and Kubernetes Scheduler are highlighted along with the destination details of Send to Log Analytics workspace, and the workspace name.
 :::image-end:::

-After this, you can query the logs in the Logs view:
+After, you can query the logs in the Logs view:

 :::image type="content" source="../media/6-container-logs-query.png" alt-text="Screenshot of the Azure portal showing the Logs pane.
 The query AzureDiagnostics | where Category == 'kube-scheduler' is highlighted." lightbox="../media/6-container-logs-query.png":::

 ## Windows Exporter on Azure Kubernetes Service

 Another option to monitor your Windows AKS nodes is by using the *windows-exporter*.
-This is the Windows variant of the Prometheus node-exporter.
+It's the Windows variant of the Prometheus node-exporter.
 You can directly apply it in your cluster with a YAML specification.
-Take note that it will run as Host Process Container, the Windows variant of privileged containers, and because of that it can query host services, metrics, etc.
+Take note that it runs as Host Process Container, the Windows variant of privileged containers, and because of that it can query host services, metrics, etc.

 Once you have Prometheus configured and windows-exporter enabled, the Windows node related data should be in your Azure Monitor Workspace.
 You can use a Grafana dashboard to see the relevant metrics you enabled for your Windows node: